kdashg/jdashg.github.io/_posts/2014-07-01-painless-github-pages.md

 Deleting Posts
 ---

-Jekyll creates some default posts.
+Jekyll creates a default post.
-Since you should have a post by now, we can delete the default ones.
+Since you should have a post by now, we can delete the default one.
 Before you delete it, though, you should go through it and follow its instructions.

-When you're ready to delete it, just delete its file.
+When you're ready to delete it, just delete its file: `rm _posts/core-samples/*`.
+Alternatively, just nuke its directory: `rm -r _posts/core-samples`.
+Don't accidentally `rm -r _posts` though!

 Here be Dragons